 Eleanor at Hotel Edward 1er (05 53 22 44 00)

 The smartest hotel in Monpazier also serves lunch and dinner for non-residents.
 Lunch is a selection from twelve small dishes from the region and further afield.
 Dinner is a rather grander affair with a ‘Menu Gastronomique’ and reservations are only accepted on the day.

 Auberge De La Nauze (05 53 28 44 81)

 A very pleasant family run restaurant on the road below Belves, on the crossroads between the roads to Siorac & Domme.
 Newly restored with pine ceilings and big windows looking out onto pleasant grounds with stream (and car-park).
 Great food, though service can be slow and not too far to drive.

 Les Terrasses de Belves (05 53 28 25 48)

 This charming terrace restaurant sits below the road on far side of the town.
-Serving simple but very fresh and delicious salads, pasta dishes and desserts, this is a good spot to relax after a trek round the town and or one of its market days.
+Serving simple but very fresh and delicious salads, pasta dishes and desserts, this is a good spot to relax after a trek round the town or after one of its market days.

 La Bruceliere (05 53 73 89 610)

 Situated on the first roundabout as you arrive from Villereal, this place gets good plaudits from Michelin and other food guides